Erickramirez/CarND-Vehicle-Detection/README.md

 The code for this step is contained in the IPython notebook located in "./Vehicle-detection-training.ipynb"

 ####1.
 Collecting the Data
 the labeled data for [vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/vehicles.zip) and [non-vehicle](https://s3.amazonaws.com/udacity-sdc/Vehicle_Tracking/non-vehicles.zip) examples to train my classifier.
-TThis is the amount of data used: ´cars: 8789 notcars: 8968´.
+This is the amount of data used: ´cars: 8789 notcars: 8968´.
 Note: in this case I didn't use any image augmentation technique.
 These are some examples of the data, in this case there are only 2 classes:
 ![alt text][image1]

 ####2.
-Perform color space change from [RGB](https://en.wikipedia.org/wiki/RGB_color_model) to [YCbCr](https://en.wikipedia.org/wiki/YCbCr)
+Perform color space change from [RGB](https://en.wikipedia.org/wiki/RGB_color_model) to [YCrCb](https://en.wikipedia.org/wiki/YCbCr)
+I explored different color spaces and YCbCr has the best performance for the training (For my testing).
+Y is the luma, it represents the the brightness in an image (the "black-and-white" or achromatic portion of the image).
+It has a lot of information about the image shape.
+Cb and Cr are the blue-difference and red-difference chroma components.
+This is the result of this conversion:
+![alt text][image2]

 ####3.
 Extract features
 The features extracted are the following: